Image on Pixabay by Bonnybbx

 ProbeFiling

 It’s been quite the journey blogging on the experiences involving the supernatural encounters that have haunted me for decades.
-Researching Carl Sagan fourth dimension allowed me to consider this as a possible avenue to answering the how in the question: How is it possible some of us see ghosts?
+Researching Carl Sagan’s fourth dimension allowed me to consider this as a viable avenue to answering the how in the question: How is it possible some of us see ghosts and some of us don’t?
 It still doesn’t answer the why.
 But I’ll keep searching.

 Ghostly Artwork of the Week